A Deep Breath of Sky 02

 Immersion and Engagement

-The images within the environment (sky-box) go through a number of transitions.
-The `gallery experience’ of looking at a horizontal image on a wall, the tall vertical landscapes where the viewer has to look up and the arched images which make the viewer look up, over and around to see the whole image.
+The images within the environment (sky-box) go through several transitions.
+The `gallery experience’ of looking at a horizontal image on a wall, the tall vertical landscapes where the viewer has to look up and the arched image which makes the viewer look up, over and around to see the whole.
 These images share the artist’s experience of looking at and recording skyscapes.

 Curved landscape panoramas enclose the viewer and invade the peripheral vision prompting the viewer to move.
 If they move around the back of the image more landscapes become visible while earlier landscapes move out of sight.
-Movement is intrinsic to how we view landscapes in the real world not only at specific viewing points but in the transitions between.
+Movement is intrinsic to how we view landscapes in the real world at specific viewing points and in the transitions between.

 The sky-box environment takes the arched panoramas further into a 720-degree dome.
-It is a painted image that surrounds you; you are embraced within the unreal landscape.
+A painted image surrounds you; you are embraced within the unreal landscape.

 How to choreograph the audience